podaac/tig/README.md

 variable: name of variable
 min: min value for variable
 max: max value for variable
-fill_missing (optional): if the generated images have missing pixel in images most likely resolution is to big, either lower resolution or we can fill in the pixels with surrounding pixel ppd (optional): resolution of the variable, must be an integer
+palette (optional): the palette to be used for the variable fill_missing (optional): if the generated images have missing pixel in images most likely resolution is to big, either lower resolution or we can fill in the pixels with surrounding pixel ppd (optional): resolution of the variable, must be an integer